 business risks (competition, consumer preferences and technology changes) the Company undertakes a Competition Response Model program.

-For financing risks, it has a robust operational contingency and legal plan.
+For financing risks it has a strong balance sheet support and contingency plan.
 It also undertakes Business Contingency Plan for key vendors and natural disasters.
 The Company also has adequate Insurance coverage to protect the value of its assets.
 This coverage duly covers any risks relating to business interruption resulting from property damage and legal liability resulting from property damage or personal injury.